rogerio-calixto/terraform-aws-ec2/README.md

 - instance-type
 - keypair-name
 - instance-name
-- authorized-ssh-ip -> [ For security don´t set this in variable default.
-Instead inform it on terraform plan command ]
+- authorized-ssh-ip -> [ For security don´t set it in variable default.
+Instead inform on terraform plan command ]

 ## Example: